lsandig/Kirstine.jl/docs/src/getting-started.md

 For a Bayesian D-optimal design, we replace the single guess for ``\theta`` by a full prior distribution.
-Two kinds of priors are supported:
-- A [`DiscretePrior`](@ref) represents a set of parameter values and corresponding weights.
+A [`DiscretePrior`](@ref) represents a set of parameter values and corresponding weights.
-  This is useful if only a few parameter values are thought to be possible.
-- A [`PriorSample`](@ref) represents a draw from a prior distribution.
-  This is useful with draws obtained by MCMC from a model fitted to data of a pilot experiment.
+When the weights are uniform it can represent draws obtained by MCMC, e.g. from a model fitted to data of a pilot experiment.
+Non-uniform weights are useful if only a few parameter values are thought to be possible.

 ### Discrete Prior